bigjosh/BlueLEDBoard/README.md

 ### Daughterboard

-The software running on the daughterboard has an internal display buffer that keeps a bitmaped image of the pixels to be displayed on the LED string.
+The software running on the daughterboard has an internal display buffer that keeps a bitmapped image of the pixels to be displayed on the LED string.
 It uses an internal timer to constantly send out clocked bitstreams to refresh the LEDs string one row at a time.

 The daughterboard is also constantly listening for new incoming data on the serial port that is uses to update the internal display buffer.

-Daughterboard firmware is  available [here](Daughterboard%20PCB/firmware/Arduino/BlueLEDBoard) as an Arduino IDE style package.
-Note that you can actually download the firmware directly to a daughterboard over the serial connections using the Arduin IDE- just set the Arduino port to the serial port that the daughter board is connected to and the board type to "Uno".
+Daughterboard firmware is written in AVR GNU C and is available [here](Daughterboard%20PCB/firmware/Arduino/BlueLEDBoard) as an Arduino IDE style package.
+Note that you can actually download the firmware directly to a daughterboard over the serial connections using the Arduino IDE- just set the Arduino port to the serial port that the daughter board is connected to and the board type to "Uno".

 ### Master Controller
-The daughter boards are connected via RS232 the the master controller software which currently runs on a Raspberry PI.
+The daughterboards are connected via RS232 the master controller software which currently runs on a Raspberry PI.
 This code orchestrates the activity for the entire installation and sends update to the individual strings as necessary.

-The master controller software is avialable [here](master/BlueManLEDMaster).
+The master controller software written in standard C and is available [here](master/BlueManLEDMaster).
 Note the code can run on either a Windows or Linux master controller and a Linux `make` file is provided.

 ### User Interface
 Currently there are scripts that run once per minute that download messages and fonts from a dropbox.com account.
 New messages are seamless spliced to the end of the currently running message.
 If a change in the font file is detected, all the connected strings are restarted with the updated font.

+These scripts are written in Linux BASH and run as systemd service and timer units.

 ## Connections

 The connections between the daughterboards and the master controller are all straight RS232 running at 1Mbps.
 The daughterboards are DTEs and the master is DCE.
 The daughterboards can be plugged directly into the master if the wires reach, otherwise "extension" M-F cables can be used.
 You can also use standard pin-swapping RS232 cables if you also add a null modem at one end to switch the pins back.

-In normal operation, only 2 wires are needed to transmit image data from the master to the daughterboards.
+In normal operation, only TX and RX wires are needed.
+The master controller transmits image data to the daughter a frame at a time as a bitmap, and the daughterboard sends a single 'V' char back to the master controller after each vertical retrace to help synchronize frame delivery.

 Both TX and RX connections are needed to support remote firmware upgrades, and the CTX line is needed to support automatic resetting of the daughterboards to initiate a firmware update cycle.

 Currently the Raspberry PI master controller uses two of these USB to RS232 dongles to connect to all 8 daughterboards....